 In addition to his notable pediatric head trauma research, Toma, along with students from the College of Engineering and Computing Sciences, tested the effectiveness of protective helmets and replicated high-risk head injuries from automobile accidents and contact sports, including lacrosse, baseball, football, and ice hockey.
 In 2018 and 2020, Toma received grants from the New York Thoroughbred Horsemen's Association to perform similar research on the efficacy of jockey helmets in collaboration with other head injury researchers, which aims to test the protection of various helmet designs in order to help determine the best head protection in a variety of racing conditions.

-After Toma received his Ph.D. in Engineering Science from Technical University of Lisbon in Portugal, he worked as a project researcher in Altair Engineering France in Paris, with the focus on computational analysis of brain injuries.
+After Toma received his Ph.D. in Engineering Science from the Technical University of Lisbon in Portugal, he worked as a project researcher in Altair Engineering France in Paris, with a focus on computational analysis of brain injuries.
 From Paris, he moved to Japan, where he worked as a research assistant professor at Tokyo University and at a research institute RIKEN, where he developed numerical algorithms for cardiovascular fluid-structure interaction simulations.
-After three years in Japan, he moved to the Kingdom of Saudi Arabia where he worked in the field of computational combustion at King Abdullah University of Science and Technology as a visiting researcher.
-After one year in KSA, he moved to USA where he worked at a cardiovascular fluid mechanics laboratory under the guidance of Dr. Ajit Yoganathan, a member of National Academy of Engineering, at Georgia Institute of Technology.
+After three years in Japan, he moved to the Kingdom of Saudi Arabia (KSA) where he worked in the field of computational combustion at King Abdullah University of Science and Technology as a visiting researcher.
+After one year in KSA, he moved to the U.S. where he worked at a cardiovascular fluid mechanics laboratory under the guidance of Dr. Ajit Yoganathan, a member of the National Academy of Engineering, at Georgia Institute of Technology.

 Assistant Professor of Mechanical Engineering Milan Toma on head impact simulations and helmet design.